kinngh/Swift-Extensions/README.md

 ## Functions
 - [Play System Audio](functions/audio/playSystemSound.swift) - Play <30 second audio by passing name and format parameters.
 - [Play Sound](functions/audio/playSound.swift) - Play sound by passing the name and format parameters.
+- [Render screenshot and save image](functions/image/renderView.swift) - Renders a "screenshot" of the current view and saves it to the Photo library